Western rockhopper penguin: Taxonomy

-The northern rockhopper penguin lives in a different water mass than the western and eastern rockhopper penguin, separated by the Subtropical Front, and they are genetically different.
-Therefore, northern birds are sometimes separated as E. moseleyi.
-The rockhopper penguins are closely related to the macaroni penguin (E. chrysolophus) and the royal penguin (E. schlegeli), which may just be a colour morph of the macaroni penguin.
+The species is monotypic; no subspecies are recognised.
+It was formerly treated as conspecific with the eastern rockhopper penguin with the English name "southern rockhopper penguin" for the combined species.
+It is now considered as separate based on a molecular phylogenetic study published in 2021.
+The two species differ in their distribution; the western species is found in Cape Horn, South America and the Falkland Islands while its eastern counterpart occupies the Southern Indian and Pacific Ocean.
+The eastern rockhopper penguin can also be distinguished by its pink margins around the bill.
+The northern rockhopper penguin lives in a different water mass from the western and eastern rockhopper penguins, separated by the Subtropical Front, and differs genetically from them.
+Therefore, northern birds are also now separated, as E. moseleyi.
+The rockhopper penguins are closely related to the macaroni penguin (E. chrysolophus) and the royal penguin (E. schlegeli).

 Interbreeding with the macaroni penguin has been reported at Heard and Marion Islands, with three hybrids recorded there by a 1987–88 Australian National Antarctic Research Expedition.

 Description

-This is the smallest yellow-crested, black-and-white penguin in the genus Eudyptes.
+This is the smallest of the yellow-crested, black-and-white penguins in the genus Eudyptes.
 It reaches a length of 45–58 cm and typically weighs 2–3.4 kg, although there are records of exceptionally large rockhoppers weighing 4.5 kg.
 It has slate-grey upper parts and has straight, bright yellow eyebrows ending in long yellowish plumes projecting sideways behind a red eye.

 Ecology

-The southern rockhopper penguin group has a global population of roughly 1 million pairs.
-About two-thirds of the global population belongs to E. c. chrysocome which breeds on the Falkland Islands and on islands off Patagonia.
-These include most significantly Isla de los Estados, the Ildefonso Islands, the Diego Ramírez Islands and Isla Noir.
-E. c. filholi breeds on the Prince Edward Islands, the Crozet Islands, the Kerguelen Islands, Heard Island, Macquarie Island, Campbell Island, the Auckland Islands and the Antipodes Islands.
-Outside the breeding season, the birds can be found roaming the waters offshore their colonies.
+The western rockhopper penguin group has a global population of roughly 1 million pairs.
+It breeds on the Falkland Islands and on islands off Patagonia.
+Outside the breeding season, western rockhopper penguins can be found roaming the waters offshore from their colonies.

 These penguins feed on krill, squid, octopus, lantern fish, mollusks, plankton, cuttlefish, and mainly crustaceans.

-A rockhopper penguin, named Rocky, in Bergen Aquarium in Norway, lived to 29 years 4 months.
+A rockhopper penguin named 'Rocky' in Bergen Aquarium in Norway lived to 29 years 4 months.
 It died in October 2003.
 This stands as the age record for rockhopper penguins, and possibly it was the oldest penguin known.

 Behaviour

-Their common name refers to the fact that, unlike many other penguins which get around obstacles by sliding on their bellies or by awkward climbing using their flipper-like wings as aid, rockhoppers will try to jump over boulders and across cracks.

-This behaviour is by no means unique to this species however – at least the other "crested" penguins of the genus Eudyptes hop around rocks too.
+Their common name refers to the fact that, unlike many other penguins, which get around obstacles by sliding on their bellies or by awkward climbing using their flipper-like wings as aid, rockhoppers will try to jump over boulders and across cracks.
+This behaviour is by no means unique to this species however; the other "crested" penguins in the genus Eudyptes also hop around rocks.
 But the rockhopper's congeners occur on remote islands in the New Zealand region, whereas the rockhopper penguins are found in places that were visited by explorers and whalers since the Early Modern era.
 Hence, it is this particular species in which this behaviour was first noted.

 Their breeding colonies are located from sea level to cliff-tops and sometimes inland.
 Their breeding season starts in September and ends in November.
 Two eggs are laid but only one is usually incubated.
 Incubation lasts 35 days and their chicks are brooded for 26 days.